javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-garbage-collection/article.md

 2. Any other value is considered reachable if it's reachable from a root by a reference or by a chain of references.

     For instance, if there's an object in a local variable, and that object has a property referencing another object, that object is considered reachable.
-And those that it references -- are also reachable.
+And those that it references are also reachable.
 Detailed examples to follow.

 There's a background process in the JavaScript engine that is called [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).
-It monitors all objects and removes those that became unreachable.
+It monitors all objects and removes those that have become unreachable.

 ## A simple example